-During associativity exploration, Fig. 6 (b) illustrates the final tuning step applied to fine tune the cache configuration.
+During associativity exploration, Figure 3(b) illustrates the final tuning step applied to fine tune the cache configuration.
 The ACE-AWT heuristic adjusts ways to hone in on the best cache configuration by attempting to add and/or remove ways.
 First, the heuristic tries to increase the number of ways by adding either an instruction, data, or unified way one at a time.
 If the cache size is full, the heuristic skips the enlargement step.
 The heuristic then explores decreasing the size of the cache by removing an instruction, data, or unified way one at a time.
 If removing a way causes the cache to be empty, the heuristic ignores the reduction step.
 The lowest energy cache configuration is chosen if it consumes less energy than the current cache configuration.
 This tuning step is continued until there is no improvement in energy consumption or there is no previously unexplored configuration to explore.

 Since the fine-tuning phase iteratively adds and removes ways, this results in identical cache configurations being explored during different iterations of the fine-tuning phase.
-To eliminate redundant exploration of previously explored cache configurations, we record each cache configuration explored.
+To eliminate redundant exploration of previously explored cache configurations, we store each cache configuration explored along with the energy for that cache configuration so that successive explorations of the same configuration require a simple lookup of the predetermined energy consumption.
 However, in the worst case, the ACE-AWT heuristic may explore 88 cache configurations.